The full-body exercise plan is the ideal entry into strength training and is also quite suitable for a diet.

-The goal is to develop a feeling for your musculature and most importantly learn the basic exercises, which occur in almost every workout programme.
+The goal is to develop a feeling for your musculature and most importantly learn the basic exercises, which occur in almost every workout program.

 Basically, as beginners, I would advise you to perform a full-body workout 2-3 times a week.
-Four times tends to be too much whereas only once is too little.
+Four times tend to be too much whereas only once is too little.

-Overload and underload are things that you want to avoid when striving for muscle growth.
+Overload and underload are things that you want to avoid when striving for effective muscle growth.

 If you want to train three times a week, I can generally recommend an alternate full-body plan, which unlike the conventional full-body plan has different exercises and varying loads on each training day.

-You can also start with the conventional full body plan three times a week, but then make sure to change as soon as your regeneration is not sufficient anymore.
+You can also start with the conventional full-body plan three times a week, but then make sure to change as soon as your regeneration capacity is not sufficient anymore.

 How many sets and reps?